 Elevated urinary uric acid levels will tend to produce uric acid crystals in the urine.
 These small crystals can act like seeds and allow calcium stones to form around them, similar to seeding a cloud.
 In this way, high uric acid levels in the urine can promote the formation of calcium stones.

 Most pure uric acid stones are caused by too much total uric acid or not enough antacid.
 PH measures antacid levels in urine and other fluids.
 Low antacid levels with a urine pH of 5 or less are typical of many uric acid stone formers.
 Normal urine pH is between 5 and 7.
-Optimal urinary pH in uric acid stone formers is usually around 6.5, so clinicians will typically ask patients to take enough supplemental urinary antacid (potassium citrate) tablets or liquid to maintain their urinary pH at 6.5 without going over 7.0.
+The optimal urinary pH in uric acid stone formers is usually around 6.5, so clinicians will typically ask patients to take enough supplemental urinary antacid (potassium citrate) tablets or liquid to maintain their urinary pH at 6.5 without going over 7.0.
 Potassium citrate supplements increase urinary pH and antacid (citrate) levels.

 Pure uric acid stones can be dissolved with adequate antacid (potassium citrate) supplementation, which is something that cannot be done with calcium stones.
 The key is the patient must take sufficient potassium citrate to maintain an average urinary pH of around 6.5 to 7.
 Many patients with uric acid stones have extremely acidic urine and require substantial antacid (potassium citrate) supplementation to optimize their urinary pH.
 PH paper, available in many pharmacies, can measure urine pH.
 There is also a urinary dipstick designed for home urine pH measurements that is available online.